 Sigiriya the “Lion Rock” was built by the legendry King Kashyapa during his reign 477-495 A.C After passing through the remains of the beautiful eater gardens at the foot of the rock, your ascent to the summit will reveal: The mirror Wall-processing 700 Sinhala verses written by the visitors from the 5th to the 13th century, and the exquisite rock paintings of the “Cloud Damsels”.

 Like Sigiriya, Dambulla is vast isolated rock mass and it was here that King Valagam Bahu took refuge in the 1st Century B.C.
 He later turned the caves in to rock temple.
 Some of the frescoes are over 2000 years old.
 A colossal figure of the recumbent Buddha carved out of the living rock; some 14 meter long is another highlight.

-The island’s medieval capital (11th to 13th century A.D.) is situated 216 km from Colombo and rose to frame after the decline of Anuradapura.
+The island’s second capital (11th to 13th century A.D.) after the fall of Anuradhapura.
+It is situated 216 km from Colombo and rose to frame after the decline of Anuradapura.
 A site not to be missed is the largest of the man-made reservoirs, the huge Parakrama Samudra, larger in size than the Colombo harbor.